gmcgarry/pdp11/images/README.md

-The standard KY11-LA Operator's Console front panel had only 'Boot/Init', 'Halt/Cont', and power switches, and the system came with an M9301 ROM card which included a console emulator, which communicated through the console terminal.
+The standard KY11-LA Operator's Console front panel had only 'Boot/Init', 'Halt/Cont', and power switches, and the system came with an M9301 ROM card which included a console emulator, which communicated through the serial console.

-Either BA11-L half-height or BA11-K mounting boxes could be used.
-This model uses the BA11-L mounting box.
+Either BA11-L half-height or BA11-K enclosures could be used.
+This model uses the BA11-L enclosure.

-DEC did offer the KY11-LB Programmer's Console as an option for the PDP-11/04; it had an octal keypad, the usual 'Halt'/'Start'/etc keys, and a 6-digit LED display which showed address/data digitally.
+The KY11-LB Programmer's Console was offered as an option for the PDP-11/04; it had an octal keypad, the usual 'Halt'/'Start'/etc keys, and a 6-digit LED display which showed address/data digitally.